 The program was widely acclaimed as a model for quality, educational television programming.
 Over the next few decades, through more Omnibus programs and the many Young People's Concerts, Bernstein set the standard for effective music education, not only on television, but in the classroom as well.

-For a listing of Omnibus and other lectures that have been released on video, visit the Videopgrahy section.
+Omnibus and other lectures that have been released on DVD.
+To purchase a copy, please visit our store .